 Place: City, Anywhere, U.S.A.

-When he was done with the final chore of the workday, he headed back to the stockroom.
+When he finished the workday's final chore, he headed back to the stockroom.
 Passing the checkout stations and weaving silently through the shoppers, he noted the clock.
 His shift was over five minutes ago.
 Most of the time, the supervisor would yell at employees who stayed even one minute past their assigned shifts.
 But that never happened to Murry.
 Everyone liked to use the words special needs, or they said he had a handicap.
 Whatever the term they used didn't matter to him anymore.
-No one spoke as he put his cart away and then walked out of the little room where he signed out of work.
+No one spoke as he put his cart away and walked out of the little room where he signed out of work.

 Murry strolled past the empty bus stop and continued down the quiet street.
 His town was less than ten thousand people, and the small population showed today.
 For a Wednesday, no one was around.
 Everyone must be at work.